-The Corporation has the following non-derivative financial assets: cash, short-term investments and receivables.
+The Corporation has the following non-derivative financial assets: cash, short-term investments including a restricted short-term investment and receivables.

 The Corporation initially recognizes loans and receivables on the date that they are originated.

 The Corporation derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
 Any interest in transferred financial assets that is created or retained by the Corporation is recognized as a separate asset or liability.